| Contents: Volume 1, Nomber 2; Jan, 2003

 However, the severity is always less because the diameter of the

-LMA is larger and because the LMA does not pass through the trachea.
-18,42
+LMA is larger and because the LMA does not pass through the trachea.18,42 Patients already in bronchospasm need to be monitored carefully.43

 Other complications resulting from LMA use are local irritation